tlserver/flutter_map_location_marker/README.md

 , [headingStream](https://pub.dev/documentation/flutter_map_location_marker/5.1.0/flutter_map_location_marker/CurrentLocationLayer/headingStream.html)
 or their origin streams from a CurrentLocationLayer widget?

-*A*: No. You should not get value from a widget, instead, create the stream you need and also pass it to the widget.
+*A*: No, you should not get these streams from a CurrentLocationLayer widget.
+Instead, create you own streams with the the same types and also pass it to all the widgets which need them.
+CurrentLocationLayer doesn't own the streams; it just listens to them.
+You can use any implementation of position and heading streams, as long as the stream types are Stream<Position> and Stream<double>, respectively.
 You may see [this example](https://github.com/tlserver/flutter_map_location_marker/blob/master/example/lib/page/default_stream_example.dart) to know about how to do this.